sophiehersz/TCGA_LUAD_project/README.md

 ## Running the pipeline
 ### Data download
-For RNAseq and mutation data download, run `1_TCGA_getData.R`
+For RNAseq and mutation data download, run `1_TCGA_getData.R`.

+Outputs:
+- `luad_rna.csv`: a dataframe
+containing the barcodes of the RNAseq samples, the names of the corresponding files and the corresponding patient IDs.
+- `luad_mut_mc3.csv`: a dataframe containing mutation data for all patients

 ### Data  filtering and pre-processing
 1. To make list of patients containing all 3 data modalities (RNAseq, mutation and WSI), run `2_TCGA_getPatientList.R`

+   Output:

+   - `luad_patient_list.csv`: a dataframe with the IDs of the selected patients and their STK11 mutation status

 2. To prepare the RNAseq counts for DE analysis, run `3_TCGA_prepareCountsTable.R`.
-This script combines all RNAseq counts files into one single dataframe, for all patients belonging to the previous list.
+This script combines all RNAseq counts files into one single dataframe, for all patients in `luad_patient_list.csv`.
-   It also adds gene symbols to the dataframe and allows the selection of gene types of interest (e.g. protein-coding genes)
+   Also allows the selection of gene types of interest (e.g. protein-coding genes).

+   Outputs:
+   - `luad_rna_sample_info.csv`: dataframe containing RNAseq sample barcodes, file names, STK11 mutation status and sample type (tumor vs normal) for all patients in `luad_patient_list.csv`.

+   - `luad_raw_counts_table.csv`: dataframe containing raw RNAseq counts for all genes and all patients in `luad_patient_list.csv`

+   - `luad_raw_counts_table_pc.csv`: dataframe containing raw RNAseq counts for protein-coding genes only, for all patients in `luad_patient_list.csv`

 ### DE analysis
 To run the edgeR DE analysis pipeline, run `4_TCGA_runDEedgeR.R`.

+Outputs:

+- `sample_info_tumor_only_no_outliers.csv`: a filtered version of the `luad_rna_sample_info.csv` dataframe, containing information for patients in `luad_patient_list.csv` only, and excluding normal tissue samples and outliers

+- `luad_raw_counts_table_tumor_only_no_outliers.csv`: a filtered version of
+`luad_raw_counts_table_pc.csv`, containing only the samples of interest

+- `ExactTest_pc_genes_tumor_only_no_outliers.csv`: s dataframe with the DE analysis results for all genes of interest (p-value, logFC, FDR...)

+- `luad_rna_TMM_counts_pc_genes_tumor_only_no_outliers.csv`: TMM normalized
+counts table for further analysis

+- `genes.csv`: the list of gene symbols corresponding to the counts tables rows (order preserved)

 ### Data exploration
 For dimensionality reduction and data visualization, run `5_TCGA_exploreData.R`